When playing on the family room floor with the kids or with the puppy, you want to make sure the surface is spic and span.

 Resilient plastic—both vinyl sheet and tile—is among the most popular hard surface floorings in the United States.
 Durable, easy to maintain, and resistant to moisture, vinyl flooring offers the additional benefit of having no fibers to trap dust mites and other allergens.

 Because of its longevity, vinyl flooring does not have to be replaced as often as many other types of flooring.
-According to vinylbydesign.com, this durability can be a significant benefit to the environment because fewer resources end up getting used to make and install new floors.
+This durability can be a significant benefit to the environment because fewer resources end up getting used to make and install new floors.